 Once your data requirements become more sophisticated, you need to look at other options such as SQL.
 Factors that drive the decision include:

-SQL server databases have inherent benefits such as higher performance, scalability, improved security, round the clock availability, ability to handle more concurrent users than Access, and the option to deploy on-premises or deploy to Azure cloud.
+SQL server databases have inherent benefits such as higher performance, scalability, improved security, round the clock availability, the ability to handle more concurrent users than Access, and the option to deploy on-premises or deploy to Azure cloud.
 It is the logical next step for Access database users and the most widely adopted conversion option.
 SQL Server has the following advantages: